comp-methods-fsu-2021/NACW_DocsRawls/README.md

 - February 7, 2021: Uploaded new documents.
 - February 8, 2021: Cleaning documents.
 Deleted NACW Papers and renamed project.
 - February 9, 2021: Uploaded new document, will be one or two main text I will work with.
+- February 12, 2021: Meeting with DH Librarian Sarah Stanley to help understand Sublime Text and cleaning up data.
+Downloaded Sublime Text, uploaded files, cleaned up data for 2 textbooks.
+- February 15, 2021: Meeting with DH Librarian Sarah Stanley to help understanding tabular data, downloaded OpenRefined, made table.
+- February 16, 2021: Met with DH Librarian Sarah Stanley and Will Hanley to discuss project, progression.
+Need to find more textbooks.
+Updated metadata about Through some eventful years in OpenRefine/Breve and made very simple tables to play around with digital tools.

 ## Text Cleaning Documentation
 - view Text Cleaning.md document